cubert-hyperspectral/cuvis.ai/CONTRIBUTING.md

  - All indentation uses spaces only, 4 spaces per indentation
  - Method names for methods for class-internal use only are prefixed with an underscore
  - CamelCase for class names, snake_case for everything else
+ - We employ the use of type-hinting, at least for all user-facing methods, including hinting at return types

 When writing a new Node, please read the source code for the base Node class.
 You can find that in the repository, under: cuvis_ai/node/node.py